jamessanford/kegs/README.md

 The native thread pulls events off the queue, writes updates into the bitmap object, then calls the Java "updateScreen" in the KegsThread object.

-The native thread also calls support functions in Java, such as checkForPause(), which deadlocks the thread while it should be paused.
+The native thread also calls support functions in Java, such as checkForPause(), which blocks the native thread while it should be paused.
 See comments in KegsThread.java for more details.

-Android NDK samples were used as a base for this:
+Android NDK samples were helpful when creating this port:
 - bitmap-plasma
 - JetBoy
 - native-audio